History Section Assessment

 Economics map --indicates location of economic activities

 d.
-Two-dimensional map --shows landscape features such as mountains and
+Two-dimensional map --shows landscape features such as mountains and deserts

 Topographic map --includes contour lines and elevation information